MarcoTerzulli/Simple_Gym_Exercise_Sheet_Converter-XLSX_to_TXT/README.md

 ## Notes About the Included Training Program

-**I’m not a professional qualified coach**, but just a guy with a passion and years of experience inside gyms.
+**I’m not a professional qualified coach**, but just a guy with a passion and years of experience inside gyms. <br>
 The included program is tuned for my body and my goals, and its given for free and without any warranties just for the purpose of showing how the conversion script works.

 <p align="right">(<a href="#top">back to top</a>)</p>